Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/docs/easybuild_setup.md

   * Modules that may be loaded when EasyBuild runs

   * Modules that should be hidden.
 Starting point is currently the list of CSCS.
-TODO
+    **TODO: Not yet enabled as this makes development more difficult and as we do not yet understand which mechanism EasyBuild uses to hide the modules.**

   * Ignore EBROOT variables without matching module as we use this to implement Bundles that are detected by certain EasyBlocks as if each package included in the Bundle